hattorious/echoserver/README.md

 # echoserver
 smol server who talks back

+## NOTE
+This is a debugging server and should not be run while exposed to the public net

 | Port | Protocols                                                                          |
 |------|------------------------------------------------------------------------------------|
 | 8001 | http; supports http/1.0, http/1.1 |